Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 Here is the kitchen.

-I loved the old refrigerator and the inside.
+I loved the old refrigerator and its inside.

 The butler's pantry.